Search

 How Saint Sophia Cathedral Upgraded Its Sound Without Compromising Its Beauty

-When Saint Sophia Greek Orthodox Cathedral in Los Angeles reached out to us, they had a clear goal: improve the clarity of their sermons, scripture readings, and chanting so that every word could be heard and understood throughout their breathtaking space.
+When Saint Sophia Greek Orthodox Cathedral in Los Angeles reached out to us, their goal was clear: improve the clarity of sermons, scripture readings, and chanting so that every word could be heard—without compromising the beauty of their breathtaking space.

 That’s where we came in.

-A Sound System Tailored for the Space
+Designing a Sound System That Respects the Space

-• Meyer Sound CAL 64 Column Array Loudspeakers – These speakers feature beam-steering technology, allowing us to focus sound exactly where it needs to go, reducing excess reflections and enhancing intelligibility.
+These beam-steering speakers allow us to focus sound exactly where it needs to go, minimizing reflections and improving intelligibility.

 With a space as visually striking as Saint Sophia, one of our priorities was making sure the speakers didn’t distract from the cathedral’s stunning architecture.
 Meyer Sound offers custom color options, so we were able to match the speakers to the existing decor, ensuring they felt like a natural part of the space.